isabella232/graph-microsoft-365/docs/development.md

 JupiterOne is configured in Azure App Registrations as a [multi-tenant daemon/server application][daemon-app].
-The [OAuth 2 client credentials grant flow][oauth2-client-cred-flow] is executed to obtain consent from an organization administrator, producing a Service Principal in a tenant that grants consent to the app.
+The [OAuth 2 client credentials grant flow][oauth2-client-cred-flow] is executed to obtain consent from an organizational tenant account having global administrator access.
 The flow will provide the tenant ID where consent has been granted, which is stored for use in Microsoft Graph API calls.

 Admin consent is granted to JupiterOne by:

 1. Log in to JupiterOne as a user with permission to set up an integration
-1. Add a Microsoft 365 integration instance
+2. Add a Microsoft 365 integration instance
-1. You will be directed to Microsoft's identity platform, where you must login in as a Global Administrator of the Active Directory Tenant you intend to target/ingest
+3. You will be directed to Microsoft's identity platform, where you must login in as a global administrator of the Active Directory tenant you intend to target/ingest
-1. Review requested permissions and grant consent
+4. Review the requested permissions and grant consent

 To exercise the grant flow:

-1. Log in as a Global Administrator to the Active Directory Tenant you intend to target/ingest
+1. Log in as a global administrator to the Active Directory Tenant you intend to target/ingest
 1. Follow the url returned from the J1 `/integration-microsoft-365/v1/generate-auth-url` endpoint.